 Bangladesh has the third most active impact investing market in South Asia after India and Pakistan.
-A sizeable amount of capital is currently deployed-an estimated USD 955 million or 11.2% of the total impact capital in the countries under study.
+DFIs have deployed over USD 830 million to date, while other impact investors have deployed USD 120 million.
 A number of impact investors are entering South Asia's third-largest economy, encouraged by high economic growth, a large potential market, and an addressable social need.
 Given that the impact investing industry is still in its early stages, impact investors are pursuing impact through investments in businesses with an impact intent as well as in companies that operate in sectors that investors believe make valuable contributions to the economy and generate jobs.
 While these trends in capital flow and investor activity are exciting and signal a positive trend, significant challenges remain to grow the industry to its full potential.